subhoshrighosh/GitSeries_Batch1/GitHub_Basics.md

   Pull Request allows others to know about the changes one has pushed in the github repository.

-  A Pull Request is submitted when you’ve worked on some code from a particular branch and want to inform the others of the changes you have made.
+  A Pull Request is submitted when youâ€™ve worked on some code from a particular branch and want to inform the others of the changes you have made.

   So after forking a project we can pull request.